Noticing error code 229 on your Lennox® furnace?

 This indicates your furnace is ignited at high speed because its low pressure switch wouldn’t close.

 It’s best to have a pro like one from D.A.
 Bennett Service Experts in Albany work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like the one you’re experiencing.
+Our technicians are ACE certified, which means they’re well-prepared to fix a furnace error like the one you’re experiencing.